 Day 1: Saturday 2 April 2022 Depart London, arrive Costa Rica

-After relaxing in our complimentary VIP Airport Lounge, we fly direct from Gatwick to San José to be met by our Guide and escorted to our hotel.
+After relaxing in our complimentary VIP Airport Lounge, we fly from London to San José to be met by our Guide and escorted to our hotel.
 San José is in the central valley of Costa Rica, where days are warm as an English summer, and nights can be pleasantly cool.
 Depending on our arrival time we may be able to relax with a gentle stroll in the lovely gardens.
 This is a good place to see Blue-crowned Motmot, Rufous-capped Warbler, Hoffman's Woodpecker, Baltimore Oriole, Buff-throated Saltator and our first kiskadees, parakeets, tanagers and hummingbirds.
 Our flight may have an evening arrival in which case we just relax and have dinner!
 Overnight Hotel Bougainvillea, San José.

 Days 2 and 3: Sunday 3 and Monday 4 April Tortuguero NP